 Prepare yourself as much as possible.
-Practice what you will say with another adult, and think about the questions your children may have.
+Practice what you will say with another adult, and think about the questions your tamariki may have.

-Your children may be on ‘high alert’ and might overhear things they don’t fully understand.
+Your tamariki may be on ‘high alert’ and might overhear things they don’t fully understand.
 They may then fill in the gaps with their own imagination.

 You may find it helpful to have another trusted adult with you – or ask that person to do the talking while you are present.

 Choose the right time.
-Talking at the start of a weekend allows children plenty of time afterwards to be alone or resume their usual activities and routines.
+Talking at the start of a weekend allows tamariki plenty of time afterwards to be alone or resume their usual activities and routines.